-- No deaths in notified influenza cases were reported to HPSC during week 7 2022.
-During the 2021/2022 season (weeks 40 2021- 7 2022), two deaths in notified influenza cases were reported to HPSC: 1 A(H3) and 1 A not subtyped. - No excess all-cause mortality was reported during week 6 2022, after correcting data for reporting delays with the standardised EuroMOMO algorithm.
+- One death in a notified influenza case was reported to HPSC during week 8 2022.
+During the 2021/2022 season (weeks 40 2021- 8 2022), three deaths in notified influenza cases were reported to HPSC: 2 A(H3) and 1 A not subtyped. - No excess all-cause mortality was reported during week 7 2022, after correcting data for reporting delays with the standardised EuroMOMO algorithm.
 Due to delays in death registrations in Ireland, excess mortality data included in this report are reported with a one-week lag time.